owenpb/Kaggle-Cassava-Leaf-Classification/README.md

 Our task is to classify each image into one of 5 categories: one indicating a healthy leaf, and the remaining four categories indicating different diseases.
 These are Cassava Bacteria Blight (CBB), Cassava Brown Streak Disease (CBSD), Cassava Green Mottle (CGM), and Cassava Mosaic Disease (CMD).

-The Notebook linked above contains:
+The notebook linked above contains:

 1. Exploratory Data Analysis (EDA) of the Cassava leaf image dataset, and demonstration of image augmentation techniques using the Albumentations library.